VFOXITChick/MCW-Optimized-architecture/Whiteboard design session student guide - Optimized architecture.md

 **Outcome**

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

 **Presentation**

-Timeframe: 30 minutes
+Time frame: 30 minutes

 **Directions**